r0ry2/final_project-/README.md

 ![hello_docker](images/hello-docker.png)

 Now you have a ready-made environment to run any database or application within Docker.

+After we understand Docker, move on to explain the concept of a Container.

 ___

 ## container
 3. 📦 What is a container?

-After they understand Docker, move on to explain the concept of a Container.

 A container is a lightweight, isolated environment in which an application runs with everything it needs (code, libraries).
 The container uses the underlying kernel but remains isolated from other containers.